chrisbradshaw/chrisbradshaw.net/content/posts/2018-08-04--attack-of-the-clones-Object-assign-javascript/index.md

 <h4>Alternatives</h4>

-<p>So by now you are probably wondering, "Chris, what are some possibly alternatives to Object.assign()?
+<p>So by now you are probably wondering, "Chris, what are some possible alternatives to Object.assign()?
 The syntax is absolutely phenomenal, but sometimes I need a deeper clone than simply one level deep."<p>

 <p>Don't worry.
 I got you.</p>